-In line with ILO standards and fair recruitment principles, and as a basic principle of good practice, cross-border arrangements for recruitment of migrant workers should be consulted with the social partners (ILO 2016b, OG 13; and Recommendation No. 169, para.
+In line with ILO standards and fair recruitment principles, and as a basic principle of good practice, cross-border arrangements for recruitment of migrant workers should be consulted with the social partners (ILO 2019e, OG 13; and Recommendation No. 169, para.
 44), be based on objective labour market needs, consistent with international human rights and labour standards and other relevant international standards and be enforceable.
 Many such arrangements reflect the shared responsibility between countries or origin, transit and destination for protection of migrant workers from fraudulent and abusive recruitment.105 In some instances, the country of origin or the labour recruiter abroad applies the recruitment regulation of the country of destination for purposes of recruitment of migrant workers to the overseas destination.

 - ▶ Under MoUs on recruitment with Manitoba (Canada) and several other provinces, the Philippines agreed to hold recruiters of workers bound for Manitoba to the standards of the Manitoba Act, which are higher than Philippine law.
 The Philippines permits fees equivalent to a month's salary in the destination country, while Manitoba bans fees entirely.
 Manitoba recruiters can only enter into agreements with Filipino recruiters licensed by the Philippines Government (as cited in Gordon 2015).
-The Memoranda of Understanding (MoUs) express an intention to cooperate on many aspects of labour migration, including training and recruitment. - ▶ In the United Kingdom, the licensing act requires labour recruiters based abroad which supply migrant workers to the United Kingdom
+The Memoranda of Understanding (MoUs) express an intention to cooperate on many aspects of labour migration, including training and recruitment. - ▶ In the United Kingdom, the licensing act requires labour recruiters based abroad which supply migrant workers to the United Kingdom to apply for a license under the same system as local labour recruiters operating in agriculture, fish processing and related industry sectors (ILO 2016a, para.
+224).

-105 Convention 181, Article 8(1) and (2): See supervisory comments involving Convention No. 181 in ILO2016a, para 222,note 56 (Israel and Portugal).
+Convention 181, Article 8(1) and (2): See supervisory comments involving Convention No. 181 in ILO2016a, para 222,note 56 (Israel and Portugal).
 Article 8(2) refers to the possibility of concluding bilateral agreements to prevent abuses and fraudulent practices in recruitment, placement and employment.
 Convention No. 189 also recognizes the need for measures aimed at effectively protecting migrant domestic workers against abusive practices by private intermediaries, including through concluding bilateral, regional or multilateral agreements.